 Getting help from local councils and local communities

 There are many options to access support through local councils and community schemes.
-These vary from help with food and shopping to dog walking and phone chats.
-These organisations can support with boredom associated with shielding:

 - WeAreBristol are providing general advice and support, call them on 0800 694 0184